kyma-incubator/terraform-provider-gardener/examples/aws/README.md

 #  Deploy a cluster on AWS

 ## Overview
-Use this configuration example to deploy an AWS cluster using Gardener.
+Use the configuration example located in [main.tf](main.tf) to deploy an AWS cluster using Gardener.

 Currently, values for the following CIDRs are obtained from the similar clusters deployed on Gardener.
 See the example:
 ```bash